Maikxx/web-design-1819/README.md

 * **Progressive disclosure**: This principle means to not bombard a user with all the "elements" needed to complete a step, instead give the user the elements step by step to reduce cognitive load.
 In this project I decided it would be best for Marijn to split the date picker up in multiple sections, the year, month and day selection "screens".

+#### Further enhance demo of week 1

+This week I added some more subtle, but useful features to the date picker, like for example, the ability to smash the keyboards alphabetic keys in order to select a date when it is focussed.
+This will cause Marijn to miss the selection button less often.

+### Exercises Week 3

 ## Review sessions

 ### Review session week 1